BloxDev-Hub/BloxDev-Hub/docs/Lua-Learning/basic-loops.md

 ```

 ## Closing
-Loops are very powerful constructs that lets you repeatedly run a set of instructions with minimal copy and paste.
+Loops are very powerful constructs that let you repeatedly run a set of instructions with minimal copy and paste.
 This makes your code easy to read and edit and also gives you more control over it.

 Where applicable, use the appropriate ones as much as possible!